 Students and parents have a myriad of questions about the college application process.
 Our role in the guidance process is to ask the pertinent questions, make suggestions, provide referrals, and above all, keep students informed of opportunities available to them.
 We schedule visits with college representatives to show students some of the options available to them, and are developing relationships with local businesses to introduce them to the wide variety of career options available.
-We treasure the relationships we establish with our students in the course of our counseling efforts, and look forward to working with them.College counseling begins when they enter their freshman year of high school.
+We treasure the relationships we establish with our students and look forward to working with them.College counseling begins when they enter their freshman year of high school.
 Students meet with our Registrar, Staci Jones, to review credit requirements and develop a preliminary credit chart for their high school career.